isdood/starweave-docs/architecture/pattern-resonance-models/fractal-memory-vectorization.md

 ## 📋 Document Purpose

 This document provides a high-level overview of the fractal memory vectorization technology developed for the Resonance-Language project.
-It highlights key innovations, performance characteristics, and potential applications while maintaining proprietary implementation details.
+It highlights key innovations, performance characteristics, and potential applications for the underlying algorithm.

 ---